josedulanto/url_shortener/readme.md

-A simple URL shortener in Ruby
+A simple URL shortener with Ruby, Sinatra and Redis